langkhach270389/ipatool-LK/README.md

 # ipatool-LK
-ipatool-LK is a command line tool that allows you to search for iOS apps on the App Store and download a copy of the app package, known as an ipa file without PC.
+ipatool-LK is a command line tool run kn Github actions using Siri shortcut triger that allows you to search for iOS apps on the App Store and download a copy of the app package, known as an ipa file without PC.

 # Requirements